 Proposals for new majors in Yale College must be approved by the Committee on Majors before being submitted to the Yale College faculty meeting for consideration.
 Majors may be organized through FAS departments, councils of the MacMillan Center, committees appointed by the Dean of Yale College, or any combination of these.
 Some majors are governed by a partnership between FAS departments, and others are administered in collaboration with professional school departments.
-Experience has shown that simpler models of governance hold up the best over time.

 The establishment of an additional major faces a high bar.
 Compared to most peer institutions, Yale College already offers an unusually large number of majors: more than 70, or perhaps 125 if one counted all the different tracks, B.A. or B.S. options, and other variants of approved programs.
 In addition, through the Special Divisional Major, Yale College offers students the opportunity to create their own major.
 Internal and external review committees have questioned whether Yale College has too many majors.
 One committee report noted:

 [H]aving a large number of majors can cause three distinct kinds of problems.
 First, if a college spreads its resources too thinly, too many majors can come to be scantily provisioned or indifferently administered.
 Second, a curriculum can become overspecialized.
 A certain breadth of knowledge should inform any liberal arts major, both to gear it appropriately to a real academic discipline or disciplines and to prepare its students appropriately for the outside world.
 Third, a major ordinarily exacts costs of various kinds: a DUS, secretarial support, space, computers and other equipment, sometimes part-time or non-ladder instructors needed to teach special courses, and (perhaps the least visible yet potentially most serious cost) the subtraction of faculty members, teaching fellows, courses, and energy from the offerings of other instructional programs.